 This is because the slightest movement while shooting a photo may create motion blur on your photos.
 For sharp images, you should consider investing in a cheap camera tripod stand.

 You may also use a built-in timer, if your camera has one, to further maximize your accuracy and lower camera shake.
 Alternatively, you may need to lean against a rigid object to ensure that you remain still while taking the photos.

 Try Different Angles

-Keep all aspects of Ecommerce photography Natural and Provide a Standard Scale
+Keep all aspects of eCommerce product photography Natural and Provide a Standard Scale

-If you are marketing a product that is new or not well known to potential buyers, you should also give them a sense of scale.
+If you are marketing a product that is new or not well known to potential buyers, you should also give your product images a sense of scale.
 In this regard, you should include a photo of the product, along with another product that is well known to your customers.
-For instance, you may take a picture of a doll, alongside pencil to give your buyers an idea of its size.
+For instance, you may take a picture of a doll, alongside a pencil to give your buyers an idea of its size.